lenushealth/docs/api/dataserver/core_resources.md

 When creating a Sample, the SampleData's Subject attribute is ignored – the identity of the owner is determined by authorization associated with the API call.

-When a Client queries the DataServer on behalf of an Agent, the Subject value represents the unique reationship between the Agent and owner – the actual user identifer is hidden.
+When a Client queries the DataServer on behalf of an Agent, the Subject value represents the unique relationship between the Agent and owner – the actual user identifier is hidden.

 ## DateRange Object